ksummarized/ksummarized.com/README.md

 The `--watch` parameter starts containers with the `hot-reload` feature.
 This enables the auto-reload functionality, meaning that the container will be automatically reloaded when the code for either the frontend or backend changes.

 > The `hot-reload` feature for backend applications uses `dotnet watch`, which only detects changes to existing files.
 It will not restart the container if new files are added (dotnet watch [issue](https://github.com/dotnet/aspnetcore/issues/8321)).

+### DB Migrations
+When working with migrations remember to add parameter for project and startup project.
+For example when generating a new migration while in backend directory:
+`dotnet ef migrations add -p ./src/infrastructure -s ./src/api "Example"`